How can I troubleshoot high replica lag with Amazon RDS for MySQL?

 If the replica DB instance class or storage configuration is smaller than the primary, then the replica is throttled and unable to keep up with the changes made on the primary.
 Be sure that the DB instance type of the replica is the same or higher than the primary DB instance.
 For replication to operate effectively, each read replica requires the same amount of compute and storage resources as the source DB instance.
 For more information, see DB instance classes.

-Parallel queries executed on the primary DB instance
+Parallel queries run on the primary DB instance

 Multi-threaded replication can cause gaps in replication.
-For example, multi-threaded replication isn't a best practice when skipping the replication errors, because it's difficult to identify which transactions are skipped.
+For example, multi-threaded replication isn't a best practice when skipping the replication errors, because it's difficult to identify which transactions you are skipping.
 This can lead to gaps in data consistency between the primary and replica DB instances.

 Binary logs synced to the disk on the replica DB instance

 If you enable automatic backups on the replica, then additional effort might be required to sync the binary logs to the disk on the replica.
 The default value of the parameter sync_binlog is set to 1.
-If you change this value to 0, the synchronization of the binary log to the disk by the MySQL server is disabled.
+If you change this value to 0, then you also disable the synchronization of the binary log to the disk by the MySQL server.
 Instead of logging to the disk, the operating system (OS) occasionally flushes the binary logs to disk.

 Binlog_format on the replica is set to ROW